Cradle to Cradle®

 Products or materials from any industry that are sold to consumers or other businesses are eligible for certification.
 Certification criteria are the same for all product types.

 Companies seeking certification must list product ingredients above 0.01% concentration, along with related MSDS's, test results, etc..
+Products cannot contain any chemicals on the C2C Banned List.
 All products must be able to be disassembled and recycled.
 Data about the manufacturing process (including energy use, water use, and social responsibility practices) is also required.
 There are additional requirements with each level of certification.

 Certification is valid for one calendar year from the certification date and must be renewed on an annual basis.